Do handymen need business insurance?

 - Hired & non-owned auto: This type of insurance protects your company against vehicles you borrow, rent, or hire on behalf of your business.
 It also extends to non-owned vehicles, like if your employee uses their personal vehicle for work-related purposes and an accident occurs.

 - Inland marine: If you take your work gear with you (more than 500 feet away from your business premises), this will ensure your items remain protected.
 This averages a mere $15/month.

 How much will it cost?

-Many small handyman operations could pay somewhere between $400 and $900 a year for commercial general liability insurance.
+Many small handyman operations could pay as little as $360/year, or an average of $540 a year, for commercial general liability insurance.
 But keep in mind that the price you’ll pay for commercial insurance will depend on what type of work you do, the coverages you need, and where you live.
 Take a look at our Handyman Insurance Cost Analysis to get a better idea of prices.

 We’ll help you save money.

 Get a handyman insurance quote to compare over 30 top insurers with just one form.
 It’s totally free– there are no hidden fees and no obligation.
 Comprised of experts with over 30 years experience, we are dedicated to providing the most competitive rates to our customers.